jprochazk/rust-analyzer/README.md

     alt="rust-analyzer logo">
 </p>

+⚠ This is a fork of rust-analyzer for the purpose of disabling certain error notifications in the VSCode extension.
+It's published as `jprochazk.rust-analyzer-2`, and you must have the `rust-analyzer` component installed via `rustup` (`rustup component add rust-analyzer`).

 rust-analyzer is a modular compiler frontend for the Rust language.
 It is a part of a larger rls-2.0 effort to create excellent IDE support for Rust.